Materials list for Intermediate Watercolour Class

 PAINTS

 It’s up to you whether to use pans or tubes.
-Working with good quality paints will give you a better experience, as professional paints are more highly pigmented and give richer colour.
-But if budgets are tight, then rather spend your money on good paper.
-Below are some paint recommendations for different budgets.
+Professional-quality paints will give you a much better painting experience, as professional paints are more highly pigmented and give richer colour than student-grade paints.
+Winsor and Newton Professional, or Daniel Smith, or Holbein would be an excellent choice.
+You could start with a few colours and build your collection gradually.
+Below are some suggestions to get you started:

 • Two water jars